jacoxu/ASAM/README.md

 =======================================================================

-Our demo code is implemented in Keras (writtern in Python).
+Our demo code is implemented in Keras (writtern in Python, and the backend is theano).

 Usage:
 $python main_run.py